JGL/CCIDiploma-AutumnWinter2020/README.md

 ## Week 4 - Monday 9th November 2020 (week 46 of 53) - In person learning 2 - Deciding

-- 1000-1300 - Session 1 for Group A and Group Online, taught by me
+- 1000-1300 - Session 1 for Group A and Group Online, taught by me.
-- 1400-1700 - Session 2 for Group B, taught by me
+- 1400-1700 - Session 2 for Group B, taught by me.
-- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/)
+- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/).

 - Hour 1: **Explore/engage 3** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play 3** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/) - Conditional Testing exercises.
-- Hour 3: **Watch/listen 4** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on Repeating](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_04.html), in preparation for next weeks session.
+- Hour 3: **Watch/listen 4** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Repeating, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_04.html).

 ## Week 5 - Monday 16th November 2020 (week 47 of 52) - Remote learning - Repeating

 - 1000-1100: **Explore/engage 4** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 4** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/) - Iteration Exercises.
-- 1200-1300: **Watch/listen 5** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on Listing and Randomising](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_05.html), in preparation for next weeks session.
+- 1200-1300: **Watch/listen 5** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Listing and Randomising, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_05.html).

 ## Week 6 - Monday 23rd November 2020 (week 48 of 53) - Remote learning - Listing and Randomising

 - 1000-1100: **Explore/engage 5** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 5** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/) - Arrays exercises and Unpredictability exercises.
-- 1200-1300: **Watch/listen 6** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on Timing](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_06.html), in preparation for next weeks session.
+- 1200-1300: **Watch/listen 6** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Timing, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_06.html).

 ## Week 7 - Monday 30th November 2020 (week 49 of 53) - In person learning 3 - Timing

-- 1000-1300 - Session 1 for Group A and Group Online, taught by me
+- 1000-1300 - Session 1 for Group A and Group Online, taught by me.
-- 1400-1700 - Session 2 for Group B, taught by me
+- 1400-1700 - Session 2 for Group B, taught by me.
-- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/)
+- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/).

 - Hour 1: **Explore/engage 6** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play 6** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/) - Time and Interactivity exercises.
-- Hour 3: **Watch/listen 7** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on Classing](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_07.html), in preparation for next weeks session.
+- Hour 3: **Watch/listen 7** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Classing, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_07.html).

 ## Week 8 - Monday 7th December 2020 (week 50 of 52) - Remote learning - Classing

 - 1000-1100: **Explore/engage 7** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 7** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/) - Text and Language exercises.
-- 1200-1300: **Watch/listen 8** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on Images and Simulating](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_08.html), in preparation for next weeks session.
+- 1200-1300: **Watch/listen 8** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Images and Simulating, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_08.html).

 ## Week 9 - Monday 14th December 2020 (week 51 of 53) - Remote learning - Images and Simulating

 - 1000-1100: **Explore/engage 8** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 8** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/) - Images exercises and Simulation exercises.
-- 1200-1300: **Watch/listen 9** - used the course Moodle to absorb a pre-recorded [lecture from me on Exams](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_09.html), in preparation for next weeks session.
+- 1200-1300: **Watch/listen 9** - used the course Moodle to absorb a pre-recorded lecture from me on Exams, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_09.html).

 ## Week 10 - Monday 11th January 2021 (week 2 of 52) - In person learning 4 - mock exams

-- 1000-1300 - Session 1 for Group A and Group Online, taught by me
+- 1000-1300 - Session 1 for Group A and Group Online, taught by me.
-- 1400-1700 - Session 2 for Group B, taught by me
+- 1400-1700 - Session 2 for Group B, taught by me.
-- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/)
+- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/).

 - Hour 1: **Explore/engage 9** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play 9** - mock programming challenge and mock multiple choice exam issued.
-- Hour 3: **Watch/listen 10** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on openFrameworks and C++](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_10.html), in preparation for next weeks session.
+- Hour 3: **Watch/listen 10** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on openFrameworks and C++, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_10.html).

 ## Week 11 - Monday 18th January 2021 (week 3 of 52) - Remote learning - introduction to openFrameworks and C++

 - 1000-1100: **Explore/engage 10** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1100-1200: **Experiment/play 10** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour
+- 1100-1200: **Experiment/play 10** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour.
-- 1200-1300: **Watch/listen 11** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on Computer Vision in openFrameworks](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_11.html), in preparation for next weeks session.
+- 1200-1300: **Watch/listen 11** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Computer Vision in openFrameworks, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_11.html).

 ## Week 12 - Monday 25th January 2021 (week 4 of 52) - Remote learning - introduction to Computer Vision in openFrameworks

 - 1000-1100: **Explore/engage 11** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1100-1200: **Experiment/play 11** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour
+- 1100-1200: **Experiment/play 11** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour.
-- 1200-1300: **Watch/listen 12** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on where next](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_12.html), in preparation for next weeks session.
+- 1200-1300: **Watch/listen 12** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on where next, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_12.html).

 ## Week 13 - Monday 1st February 2021 (week 5 of 52) - In person learning 5 - where next?

-- 1000-1300 - Session 1 for Group A and Group Online, taught by me
+- 1000-1300 - Session 1 for Group A and Group Online, taught by me.
-- 1400-1700 - Session 2 for Group B, taught by me
+- 1400-1700 - Session 2 for Group B, taught by me.
-- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/)
+- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/).

 - Hour 1: **Explore/engage 12** - discuss the previous week's lecture, meditate, reflect, explain.
-- Hour 2: **Experiment/play 12** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour
+- Hour 2: **Experiment/play 12** - work on creative code exercises based on the previous week's lecture and our discussion in the previous hour.
-- Hour 3: **Watch/listen 13** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded [lecture from me on TBC](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_13.html).
+- Hour 3: **Watch/listen 13** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on TBC.
+[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_13.html).

 Further sessions are TBC, depending on multiple choice test and practical exam timings, and other unit's assessment timings.